 Explanatory note: There is insufficient room for vessels using the Otago Harbour Shipping Channel to maintain the minimum 200m separation required under Maritime Rules for tankers berthed at the Dunedin Oil Jetty or LPG terminal.

-A master must not cause any vessel to manoeuvre within 200 metres of a berthed tanker flying Flag B unless required to by the operation of the tanker.

-Explanatory note: refer to Interpretation section for definition of manoeuvre.

-No vessel may berth or come alongside within 100 metres of a berthed tanker flying Flag B.
+.

-No vessel shall approach or manoeuvre within 25 metres of a large vessel without the prior permission of the large vessel or the Harbourmaster.
+No vessel shall approach or manoeuvre within 25 metres of a berthed large vessel without the prior permission of the large vessel or the Harbourmaster.

 Explanatory note: Being in the vicinity of a Large Vessel will be unsafe at times due to the lack of visibility of vessels in close and due to activities such as cargo loading, release of mooring lines, and operation of the ship’s propulsion systems.